browserengineering/book/book/layout.md

 These three computations have to go before the loop that calls `layout` on each child.
-After all, a block layout object's width depends on the parent's width; so by symmetry the width must be computed before laying out the children.
+After all, a block layout object's width depends on the parent's width; so the width must be computed before laying out the children.
 The position is the same: it depends on both the parent and previous sibling, so the parent has to compute it before recursing, and when recursing it has to lay out the children in order.
 Getting this dependency order right is crucial, because if you don't some layout object will try to read a value that hasn't been computed yet, and the browser will crash.

 Finally, we need to compute the block layout's height.
 A block layout object should be tall enough to contain all of its children, so its